open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x-SNAPSHOT/connectors/ingestion/workflows/profiler/index.md

   - `YEAR`

 `COLUMN-VALUE`
-- `Value`: a list of value to use for the partitionning logic
+- `Value`: a list of value to use for the partitioning logic

 `INTEGER-RANGE`
 - `Start Range`: the start of the range (inclusive)